 130 athletes from 12 countries will compete and up to 200 overseas visitors are expected in Nuku'alofa for the two-day event kicking off on Friday.

-The President of the Tonga and Oceania Judo Unions, Lennie Nitt, said the hosting agreement was only signed in December and it had been a challenge for organisers to ensure 'Atele Stadium was ready for competition.
+The President of the Tonga and Oceania Judo Unions, Lennie Niit, said the hosting agreement was only signed in December and it had been a challenge for organisers to ensure 'Atele Stadium was ready for competition.

-"Government have been very supportive with refurbishment soon completed of the stadium up to a good standard and similarly some investments, which also will have a benefit for Pacific Games 2019 coming up later," Mr Nitt said.
+"Government have been very supportive with refurbishment soon completed of the stadium up to a good standard and similarly some investments, which also will have a benefit for Pacific Games 2019 coming up later," Mr Niit said.

 There are now plans for Tonga to host an international judo event annually from 2018.